Cameron-Skerritt/De-Montfort-University/Year 2/Secure Scripting and business application/README.md

 So, with this in mind, this is an adapatation of what the code would act like if it was linked to a database.

 To solve these issues, I made Secure_Script.py, this encompases all the concerns and fixes them accordingly.

+# Python War Game
+This game was created as an assignment based on a brief which had criteria that I had to hit.
+The criteria asked for:
+- Player Names
+- Round Limit
+- Score Keeping
+- Special Cards
+- Save & Load feature
+- Challenge: Custom rules or feature

+This program took over a week to code & debug, I eventually got it working, the hardest part was coding the "war" function (when two players draw the same cards).
+That function took me around 3~ days to make it fully work.